hangoeun16/hangoeun16.github.io/_lit_review/2025-12-26-Description_Logic.markdown

 Each of these terms is similar to uniary predicates, binary predicates, and constants of FOL, respectively.

+- DL ontology
+  - fully describes situation (x)
+  - consists of set of statements (o)
+    - = axioms

+**axiom** is a set of statement such that it captures *partial* knowledge about described situation.
+It is generally separated into three types.

 {% include figure.liquid path="/assets/img/posts/DL/axiom.jpeg" %}